-Parents are encouraged to be on the alert for signs of illness in their children and to keep them home when they are sick.
-Parents or representative are required to fill in the prescreening each day at drop off before child can enter the building.
+Parents are required to be on the alert for signs of illness in their children and to keep them home when they are sick.
+Screening must be conducted before leaving home.
+Parents or representative are required to fill in the pre-screening each day at drop off before child can enter the building.